thomasrobertgee/recipe-app/README.md

     * **Smart Pantry Sync:** Automatically cross-references ingredients with the user's pantry (managed via Context).
 Items already owned are moved to an "Already in pantry" section, allowing users to override and move items back to the main list if needed.
 Cost calculations exclude items marked as already in the pantry.
 - **Interactive Cook Mode:** A persistent, step-by-step cooking interface with integrated, clickable timers to guide users while cooking.
 - **Supplier Portal:**
-    - Separate registration for local suppliers (e.g., butchers, greengrocerrs).
+    - Separate registration for local suppliers (e.g., butchers, greengrocers).
     - Dedicated portal for suppliers to log in and manage their own weekly specials (add/delete items and prices, including expiry dates).
     - Supplier specials appear alongside supermarket specials for all users.
 - **Meal Planner & Weekly Budgeting:**